Ardesh1r/Today-app/README.md

 "TODAY" can help you manage your to-do list and payments and offer several practical features.

+The application developed by Ardeshir Shojaei and had reached +3000 downloads in the first 6 months in 2017 in the [CafeBazaar app store](https://cafebazaar.ir/app/com.example.ardeshir.today/?l=en) , but since 2019 the application will no longer receive software updates.

 Application features  :
 ---------
 ✔️  Bank Services :